ExperimentsHNL/popper-design/overview.md

 ## <a name="DevelopmentTeam" id="anchor0">Development Team</a>

-### Role 1: Unity Programmer ###
+### Unity Programmer

-The Unity Programmer works with us to build on top of existing Popper code.
-This work involves the Unity, uScript, and Photon Server components of the Popper SDK.
+Unity Programmer develops a robust Popper SDK based on Unity 3D, uScript, and Photon Networking; and creates sample experiments that illustrate the capabilities of the SDK.

 Go to the [Unity Programmer Brief](#UnityProgrammerBrief).

+### Unity Designer

+Unity Designer creates graphical assets and templates of Unity scenes for researchers to use in their experiments.
+Designer also adapts existing games from the Unity Asset store for use in experimental setting.

-### Role 2: Web Developer ###
+### Web Developer

-The Web Developer works with us to integrate the experiments deployed on GitHub with the Ruby server.
-Popper consists of two websites: 1.
-Popper Dock, which is where the researcher launches and monitors experiments, and 2. the Game Website, where subjects play online games.
+Web Developer works on the backend of the core web application that handles launch, execution and monitoring of experimental trials.

 Go to the [Web Developer Brief](#WebDeveloperBrief).

-### Role 3: Web Designer ###
+### Web Designer

-The Web Designer works with us to design the UI/UX of the two website components of Popper: Popper Dock (for researchers) and the Game Website.
-The designer also works with us on the branding and logo of Popper.
+Web Designer creates the logos, the UI/UX, and the front-end code for the Researcher Site, and the Player Site.

 Go to the [Web Designer Brief](#WebDesignerBrief).